 Overcome Weight Loss frustration with Kinesiology

-Last Sunday morning in Dublin I was driving to class and was sure it wouldn’t take that long.
+Recently on a Sunday morning in Dublin, I was driving to class and was sure it wouldn’t take that long.
 The first part of the journey was easy as every light was green.
 I was making good progress and even a little pleased that I’d made the right route choice!
-But then after about 5 minutes of making a good distance, and with little traffic, suddenly I hit every red light and frustratingly the journey took me much longer than it should have.
+But then after about 5 minutes of making a good distance, suddenly I hit every red light and frustratingly the journey took me much longer than it should have.

 When it comes to getting on the road to weight loss, eating foods to which you’re sensitive can be like meeting red light after red light after red light.
-It may seem like we’re making the right food choices, but frustratingly something is making losing weight much longer than it should.
+It may even seem like we’re making the right food choices at first, but frustratingly something is making losing weight much longer than it should.

 With Irish men scoring the highest body mass index (BMI, a key measure of being overweight), in Europe.
 Irish women ranking third in this category, and one in four children in Ireland now classified as overweight or obese, concern is growing about the inevitable impact on our hearts.